pgupta1980/de-zoomcamp-hw-2023/cohorts/2023/week_3_data_warehouse/homework.md

 - Container Registry
 - Big Table

+**Ans:-** - GCP Bucket

 ## Question 7:
 It is best practice in Big Query to always cluster your data:
 - True
 - False

+**Ans:-** -
+False
+Below a threshold size (1 GB) Clustering results in a lot of overhead and doesn't produce the best optimization for query so it is not always a best practice, especially for less data.

 ## (Not required) Question 8:
 A better format to store these files may be parquet.
 Create a data pipeline to download the gzip files and convert them into parquet.
 Upload the files to your GCP Bucket and create an External and BQ Table.